effekt-lang/effekt/README.md

 ```
 sbt run --compile myfile.effekt
 ```
-This will generate JavaScript files in `./out`.
+This will generate JavaScript files in `./out`, the output folder can be configured by providing arguments `--out ./otherdir`.

 To run the generated JavaScript files you need to have a recent (> 10.0) version of Node.
-The generated files currently use the `amdefine` module format.
-To execute them you need to install `amdefine` and run it with nodeJS:

 ```
 cd out
-npm install amdefine
 node
 > require("./MY_FILE.js").main().run()
 ```

 ### Language Server
 Effekt comes with a basic language server implementation (LSP).
 The `dist/vscode` folder contains a VSCode extension.
 There are at least two ways to setup VSCode.
-You can either download the `.vsix` file as Artifact from the latest commit, or build the VSCode editor extension yourself.
+You can either download the `.vsix` file from the latest release, or build the VSCode editor extension yourself.
 Both ways, however rely on a jar file that contains the Effekt implementation.
-Again, you can either download the `jar` file as Artifact, or build it yourself.
+Again, you can either download the `jar`, or build it yourself.

 #### Downloading or Building the Jar File
-Either download the `effekt.jar` or build it by running `sbt assembly`.
-The latter will generate the jar in the folder `target/scala-*/effekt.jar`.
+Either download the `effekt.jar` or build it by running `sbt deploy`.
+The latter will generate the jar in the folder `bin/effekt.jar`.
 Remember the absolute path to the jar file, we need it later.

 #### Downloading the VSCode Extension
 Download the VSCode extension as Artifact from the latest commit.
 It should include a `vsix` file.
 In VSCode select "extensions / From VSIX ...".